guardian/editions/README.md

 ## Subprojects

+The project is split into several sub projects, located in the projects directory.
+Each of these contains a `package.json` and `README.md` file.

+## Installing, building, testing and linting

+Make targets are used to build, lint, test and install dependencies.
+These can either run against one, some, or all of the subprojects.

+-   `make install` install node dependencies with yarn
+-   `make validate` run lint
+-   `make fix` run lint with autofix
+-   `make test` run unit tests
+-   `make build` compile
+-   `make clean` delete node modules and other build related things
+-   `make list`

+To run a make target against one project only, follow it with `-` and the project name:

+`make install-Mallard`

+To exclude one or more projects, set the `EXCLUDE` environment variable to the names of the project seperated by spaces.
+This is used on CI to produce backend only builds.

 ### [Mallard](https://github.com/guardian/editions/tree/master/projects/Mallard)

 This is the mobile app for downloading and viewing Editions.
 It runs on Android and iOS via react-native.